jenciso/kind-provision/README.md

 ### Knowing issues:

-* To create a Kubernetes multinode is supported, but not recommended if you are using for long time.
-Consider using this multi-node only for dynamic creation.
-Kind has problem with the allocation ip address.
+* Multinode kubernetes is supported, but it is not recommended if you are using for long time.
+Consider use multi-node for dynamic/test environment only.
+It's known that Kind doesn't preserves the allocation ip address.
 See more information here: https://github.com/kubernetes-sigs/kind/issues/2045